Self Defense Awareness: Cooper’s Color Codes

 Condition White describes a state of being completely unaware and unprepared, leaving you vulnerable to threats, with slower reaction times and an increased risk of being caught off guard.
 When you leave the house, you should also leave Condition White.

-Traits: Unaware, Unprepared & Vulnerable to Threats
+Unaware, Unprepared & Vulnerable to Threats

 Condition White describes an unaware and unprepared state of awareness, making it the most dangerous level for self-defense awareness and readiness, as situational awareness is completely absent.
 You should aim to spend as little time as possible in Condition White when outside of safe, controlled environments.
 When you leave the house, you should leave Condition White.
 In Condition White, the only thing standing between you and harm is the attacker’s lack of ability or their choice to pursue a different victim.